CAS International Cultural Heritage Law and Provenance Studies 2024

 Objectives

-• Gain a specialisation in international cultural heritage law with a unique programme organised and taught by the specialists of the Art-Law Centre and of the UNESCO Chair in the International Law of the Protection of Cultural Heritage of the University of Geneva
+- Gain a specialisation in international cultural heritage law and provenance studies with a unique programme organised and taught by the specialists of the Art-Law Centre and of the UNESCO Chair in the International Law of the Protection of Cultural Heritage of the University of Geneva

-• Develop a high-level and critical understanding of the legal, political and philosophical considerations underpinning international cultural heritage law through a modern and dynamic problem-based learning method
+- Develop a high-level and critical understanding of the legal, political, historical, technical and philosophical considerations underpinning international debates on cultural heritage through the combination of innovative learning and teaching method

-• Meet and learn from leading practitioners, experts and academics from all over the world
+- Meet and learn from leading practitioners, experts and academics from all over the worl

 Audience